sergiorico/backend/docs/frontend/invites.rst

 This is achieved by creating a temporary user with the email-address and with trust level unregistered.
 This temporary user has the pending invite linked to its account.
 If the user ever registers with that email the users account credits will be merged with the temporary account.
-A periodic thread will run every 12 hours and clean up unregistered users which are older than one week old to avoid over flooding the database.
+A periodic thread will run every 12 hours and clean up unregistered users which are older than one week old to avoid flooding the database (`CleanupUsers.java`).

 Invite responses
 ----------------